 6. Know What to Expect

-If you hire an accountant or agent to file your taxes, you can alleviate some stress by knowing exactly what to expect.
-Ask the accountant or agent exactly how their process works so you can visualize what will occur at the meeting.
+If you hire an accountant or agent to file your taxes, you can alleviate some stress by knowing what to expect.
+Ask the accountant or agent how their process works so you can visualize what will occur at the meeting.
 In most instances, the meeting is generally just the accountant or agent asking you questions regarding your income and expenses.
 You may also have to return to the office to sign off on the final filing.

 7. Give Yourself a Deadline

-Tasks without deadlines are the most dangerous because there’s no outside force pushing you to complete them.
-While the government gives you a deadline for filing your taxes, no one’s putting you on a deadline to compile all your paperwork or hire that CPA.
-Set a deadline well before Tax Day to give yourself wiggle room in case any issues arise.
+Set a deadline to give yourself wiggle room in case any issues arise.
 For example, while meeting with an accountant, you may realize you forgot some records and need to find them.
-Hold yourself accountable with an outside force, such as a life coach.
+Hold yourself accountable with an outside force, such as a coach.

 The Bottom Line